 Scientific name: Lepus arcticus

-Average lifespan: Undetermined as of yet, most likely 4-5 years
+Average lifespan: Undetermined as of yet, most likely four to five years

 Did you know?

-Arctic hares have black eyelashes that protect their eyes from the sun’s glare, just like sunglasses.
+Arctic hares have their own sunglasses — black eyelashes that shield their eyes from the glare of the sun on the snow and ice.